pragyaraikhushi-ai/Gaming-Analysis/README.md

 # Gaming-Analysis
-It is a dashboard to analysis different aspect of gaming Author - Pragya Rai
+It is a dashboard to analysis different aspect of gaming.
+Author - Pragya Rai